sjang1594/UMSL/CS5300/AI Project/README.md

 About this project : This project is to detect which types of the cancer cell is given input image pixels.

-## There Are Two Distinct Arcitectures.
+## There are Two Distinct Arcitectures.
 1. Feed Foward Neural Network
    - The input pixels are flatten.
    - Comparison between Sigmoid/ReLU